ZJU-Automated-Reasoning-Group/cactus/README.md

     - Double-free
   - `include/SVF`: Interface definitions for SVF analyses

-### 4. Taint Analysis Framework
+### 5. Taint Analysis Framework
-- **Description**: Tracks the flow of potentially malicious or sensitive data throughout the program.
+- **Description**: Tracks the flow of potentially malicious or sensitive data throughout the program, which relies on the pointer analysis in `lib/PointerAnalysis`.
 - **Components**:
   - `lib/TaintAnalysis`: Taint propagation engine
   - `include/TaintAnalysis`: Taint analysis interface